subbugalam47/LSTM_model/README.md

-# LSTM_model
+# Fake News Classifier

-Fake news classifier by using LSTM _model  and got an accuracy of 91
+Build a system to identify unreliable news articles Fake news classifier by using LSTM _model  and got an accuracy of 98%